akinawmengesha/ERS-Assignment01/README.md

   - In **Mode 0 (Clockwise)**, the LEDs are turned on in the sequence: Green → Orange → Red → Blue.
   - In **Mode 1 (Counter-clockwise)**, the LEDs are turned on in the sequence: Blue → Red → Orange → Green.
   - In **Mode 2 (All Blink)**, all LEDs toggle on and off together every 500ms.
-- **Debouncing**: The program waits for the button to be released after a press to avoid multiple triggers.
-- **Timing**: The `HAL_GetTick` function is used to manage timing for LED toggling and debouncing.

 <p align="center">
   <img src="Gif/ex6.gif" alt="Exercise 6 Demo"/>